Category: Evolution

 November 17, 2011 By arne hendriks 0

 The US market for growth hormone is estimated at 22 billion dollars.
-But it wasn’t always such an enormous market.
-Two growth hormone producers, Eli Lilly and Genentech, have worked hard to medicalize short stature and convince children and their parents that being short is a disease rather than a…
+But it wasn’t always so big.
+Two growth hormone producers, Eli Lilly and Genentech worked hard to medicalize short stature and convince children and their parents that being short is a disease rather than a natural…

 Human Hypervariability